 You will notice the chart will automatically have a new column at the end of it.

-5. Remove Rows from Chart Data
+5. Removing Rows from Excel Chart Data

 In a similar manner, you can remove rows to remove columns in the chart.
 To delete rows from chart data in Excel, follow these steps.